 What is Waqf?

-In Islamic terms, Waqf is a religious endowment, a voluntary and permanent dedication of one’s wealth to benefit a community by offering a service that is useful to society, such as a hospital or a school.
+In Arabic, Waqf means to stop or contain.
+In Islamic terms, it is a religious endowment.
+This voluntary action is an ongoing dedication of one’s wealth to benefit a community.
+An example of this would be to build a hospital or a school.

 Origins of Waqf